 Medication management for a loved one is perhaps one of the most challenging tasks caregivers face.
 More than a third of all seniors take five or more prescription medications daily, while an additional third use over-the-counter medicines.
 If your loved one has a chronic disease, he or she is likely taking medications at various times throughout the day.

 The combination of multiple medications and complicated schedules can sometimes result in confusion, as well as incorrect dosing.
-The risk of adverse drug events increases with the number of medications prescribed– as a result,
+The risk of adverse drug events increases with the number of medications prescribed– as a result, older adults are twice as likely to be sent to the ER due to drug interactions.

 Managing medications for an older loved one can be a complex process – being organized and developing a system are key.
 Frequent communication with your loved one’s doctor or pharmacist is a good idea too – especially in the beginning, or if a new medication is introduced.
 Use the following tips to get started.